-Formerly considered a “nice perk,” employee wellness programs, and their popular component, wellness challenges, are slowly becoming a necessary and integral part of the modern work environment.
-More companies are investing in wellness initiatives to keep their people healthy and physically active.
+Formerly considered a “perk”, employee wellness programs, and their popular component, wellness challenges, are slowly becoming an integral part of the modern work environment.
+More companies are investing in wellness initiatives to keep their employees healthy and physically active.
 In the constant battle against turnover and disengagement, companies should view employee health and loyalty as valuable resources, which can be earned and improved through wellness initiatives.
 A recent survey found that employees who felt their employer-provided benefits positively affected their lives were more than 40% more likely to say they were loyal to their company.

-Even so, the notion still exists that you need to be a big company with deep pockets to have a successful program.
-This is simply not true.
-Small companies can deliver a quality wellness program on a tight budget because good employee wellness programs are ones filled with genuine care and the desire to help.
-A big budget can't help a wellness program come from the right place.
-While a generous budget can provide the resources to run programs with minimal administrative burden, managing a small program for your office is definitely doable with some guidance and organization!
+Despite this, the misconception persists that only large companies with abundant funds can run impactful wellness programs.
+However, programs that are driven by genuine care and the desire to help employees will always be effective, regardless of the size of the budget.
+While a generous budget can provide the resources to run programs with minimal administrative burden, managing a small program for your office is possible with some guidance and organization!

 - Crafting And Organizing Engaging Communications

 Each section will be full of tips, free templates, and good-to-knows.
 Feel free to reach out if you need additional information!

 Step Tracking And Reporting

 This series is designed to help managers with a limited budget to kick start an office walking challenge.
 There are multiple approaches to organizing one, and you can get creative with your method.
 Any method, regardless of the technology powering it, needs to be able to facilitate three different functions: (i) participant tracking, (ii) reporting and data aggregation, and (iii) leaderboard creation.